ElKinoflop/Blatherskite/README.md

 <img src="https://github.com/ElKinoflop/Blatherskite/blob/main/images/BlatherskiteLED.gif" alt="LEDs">

 <h1>Disclaimer</h1>
 V1 is currently untested.
-You are ordering at your own risk and there are no guarantees that you end up with a functional item.
+With all versions you are ordering at your own risk and there are no guarantees that you end up with a functional item.
 If you do notice any mistakes please contact me (Discord username elkinoflop) so I can fix them.

 <img src="https://github.com/ElKinoflop/Blatherskite/blob/main/images/PXL_20250218_082327506.MP~2.jpg" alt="Blatherskite Photo">